5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 A seatbelt makes sense in a car or a vehicle that is enclosed, such as a UTV.

-An ATV is more like a motorcycle, which also don’t have seatbelts.
-Since you don’t have a protective cage around you, if the ATV rolls over on you, then you run the risk of getting trapped if you’re strapped to the ATV with a seatbelt.
+An 4-wheeler is more like a motorcycle, which also don’t have seatbelts.
+Since you don’t have a protective cage around you, if they roll over on you, then you run the risk of getting trapped if you’re strapped in.

-Without the seatbelt, when the ATV rolls over you can push it off you or jump away.
+Without the seat belt, when the machine rolls over, you can push it off you or jump away.

 2. Limited Mobility

-With an ATV and even motorcycles, you tend to move around more and shift your weight where it’s needed.
+With a quad and even motorcycles, you tend to move around more and shift your weight where it’s needed.

-Being able to shift your body weight to either side of the ATV is important for tricky rock climbing, hill climbing and more that you do with your ATV.
-Even bogging the ATV in the mud would be very dangerous if it were required to use a seatbelt.
+Being able to shift your body weight to either side is important for tricky rock climbing, hill climbing and more that you do.
+Even bogging in the mud would be very dangerous if it were required to use one.

-At lower speeds, you may find that you need to ditch or jump off the ATV to protect yourself in a crash.
+At lower speeds, you may find that you need to ditch or jump off the quad to protect yourself in a crash.

-I’ve had buddies let the ATV go off the side of a mountain to protect themselves.
-If they were forced to use a seatbelt on their ATV, they probably wouldn’t be alive today.
+I’ve had buddies let the machine go off the side of a mountain to protect themselves.
+If they were forced to use them, they probably wouldn’t be alive today.

-ATVs tend to have a higher center of gravity than other off-road machines, so being able to ditch the ATV at the last minute can be helpful or life-saving.
+ATVs tend to have a higher center of gravity than other off-road machines, so being able to ditch at the last minute can be helpful or life-saving.

 4. No Good Strap Points